trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > Disable HTTP compression or compress only zero sensitive content.
+Furthermore, you shouldn't use HTTP compression on private responses when using TLS.

+  > By default, the `gzip` compression modules are installed but not enabled in the NGINX.

   > You should probably never use TLS compression.
 Some user agents (at least Chrome) will disable it anyways.
 Disabling SSL/TLS compression stops the attack very effectively (libraries like OpenSSL built with compression disabled using `no-comp` configuration option).
 A deployment of HTTP/2 over TLS 1.2 must disable TLS compression (please see [RFC 7540 - 9.2.
 Use of TLS Features](https://tools.ietf.org/html/rfc7540#section-9.2)).